-&lt;sup>16 In a country where GO system and residual mix system are not used for electricity emission counting, reporting of GO and residual mix related matters cannot be necessary.
+20 In a country where GO system and residual mix system are not used for electricity emission counting, reporting of GO and residual mix related matters cannot be necessary.

-Residual mix emission factor [kgCO 2eq /kWh] On-site electricity generation Quantity of on-site generation [kWh] Emission factor for on-site generation (as applicable) [kgCO 2eq /kWh] Other utilities Source/s of water Source/s of steam Quantity of purchased water [kg] Quantity of purchased steam [kg] Quantity of steam exported [kg] Fuel feedstock Types of fuels combusted Quantities of fuel combusted [L, kg] Relevant emissions calculations and factors used Process Water treatment technology Electrolyser technology Hydrogen purification technology Water feedstock Water source/s Quantity of water used [kg] Waste and/or co-products Quantity of oxygen produced [kg] Quantity of oxygen sold [kg] Emissions allocated to oxygen
+On-site electricity generation

+Quantity of on-site generation [kWh]

+Emission factor for on-site generation (as applicable)

+[kgCO 2 e/kWh]

+Source/s of water

+Source/s of steam

+Quantity of purchased water [kg]

+Quantity of purchased steam [kg]

+Quantity of steam exported [kg]

+Types of fuels combusted

+Quantities of fuel combusted [L, kg]

+Relevant emissions calculations and factors used

+Water treatment technology

+Electrolyser technology

+Hydrogen purification technology

+Water source/s

+Quantity of water used [kg]

+Quantity of oxygen produced [kg]

+Quantity of oxygen sold [kg]

+Emissions allocated to oxygen

-Appendix B Hydrogen production pathway - Steam Methane reforming (with carbon capture and sequestration)
+Appendix B Hydrogen Production Pathway - Steam Methane Reforming (With Carbon Capture and Sequestration)

-B.1.
-SMR/CCS Process Description
+B.1 SMR/CCS Process Description

-Currently, the steam methane reformer (SMR) is the leading technology for $H_2$ production from natural gas or light hydrocarbons.
+Currently, the steam methane reformer (SMR) is the leading technology for H_2 production from natural gas or light hydrocarbons.
 In an SMR facility, GHG emissions are produced via combustion of fossil fuels for heat and steam, and via the reforming reaction.
-Modern SMR based hydrogen production facilities have achieved efficiencies that could reduce $CO_2$ emissions down to nearly 10% above its theoretical minimum.
-Further reduction of $CO_2$ emissions from hydrogen production would only be possible by the integration of CCS.
+Modern SMR based hydrogen production facilities have achieved efficiencies that could reduce CO2 emissions down to nearly 10% above its theoretical minimum.
+Further reduction of CO2 emissions from hydrogen production would only be possible by the integration of CCS.